 Download & Other Tools

-- Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs who have skipped school or cut class in the previous year, by grade level and frequency (e.g., in 2015-2017, an estimated 54.9% of 11th graders in California hadn't skipped school or cut class in the previous year).
+- Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs who have skipped school or cut class in the previous year, by frequency (e.g., in 2017-2019, 66.2% of California 11th graders hadn't skipped school or cut class in the previous year).

 - Measures of School Attendance and Discipline on Kidsdata.org

 Kidsdata.org offers the following measures of school absence and exclusionary discipline: